Other health problems

 Ideally, the dog should be taken to the veterinarian before the appearance of the aforementioned symptoms.
 If you notice their ears have turned cold, you should take a temperature reading.
 If their temperature has dropped, they will need to be taken to the vet for diagnosis.

 Since many of these problems are due to lower temperatures, we need to be careful when the seasons change and the temperature drops.
-Our article on whether it is best to dress dogs in winter will help you to understand the need for protecting our canines in cold weather.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.